rootVIII/threejs_walking/README.md

   Github Pages requires paths to start from project root such as assets/filename.glb.
 Only use update_paths.sh if deploying to Github Pages.

-- Use directional arrows to move (hold shift to run).
-  Hold 'p' while standing still to throw a haymaker.
     </code>
 </pre>